asyncapi/generator/docs/installation-guide.md

 npm install -g @asyncapi/generator
 ```

-> **Note:** To install a specific version of the generator tool, pass the version during installation:
+To install a specific version of the generator tool, pass the version during installation:
 ```
 npm install -g @asyncapi/generator@{version}
 ```
+> :memo: **Note:**
+> Learn more about the difference of the generator version and template version [here](versioning.md)

 ## Updating the generator
 You might want to update your version of the generator for various reasons: